Alberto-Giordani/ArgentBank-Frontend/README.md

 - **Profile Management**: View and edit your username on the Profile page.

-- **Account Overview**: Displays checking, savings, and credit card accounts with balances.
+- **Account Overview**: Displays checking, savings, and credit card accounts with balances (feature to improve with real data).

-- **Responsive Layout**: Mobile-first design with consistent header/nav/footer across pages.
+- **Responsive Layout**: Desktop-first design with consistent header/nav/footer across pages.

 ## Usage Examples